Engaging project descriptions are crucial to catching people’s attention and boosting participation.

 Clearly explain what the project is about and why it’s important for people to have their say (one paragraph).

 If you want more context upfront, embed a video in the project description or a flipbook showing the document that you’re consulting on.

-If you need to provide an email address for people, or reference legislation, the very bottom of the description is a good pace for this.
+If you need to provide an email address for people, or reference legislation, the very bottom of the description is a good place for this.

 Choosing the right words for project descriptions